andersonb97/RockinRobin/README.md

-    0.5
+    0.5118110236220472

 ### Explaination and Results

 The steps that I took to improve my predictions can be seen in three different aspects of this report.
 First, cleaning the text was an important step.
-I removed unwanted and insignificant words as well as lemmatized the words so that the TF-IDF and sentiment metrics would give more accurate insight into the data.
+I removed unwanted and insignificant words as well as lemmentized the words so that the TF-IDF and sentiment metrics would give more accurate insight into the data.
 Then I tried a semantic approach and a sentiment approach.
 Within each of these approaches, I tried two different machine learning models.
-In addition, I tried an ensemble method (not included in this write up) that did not out-perform either method.
+In addition, I tried a ensemble method (not included in this write up) that did not out-perform either method.
 The Random Forest outperformed my first attempt in both semantic and sentiment approaches.
 While none of the models performed well, there is promise that natural language processing of tweets can predict the change in the stock price of a company.

 The model performance metrics that I chose to use were Accuracy, F1 Score, and Precision.